Skip to content

 how much dark matter

-While the web of dark matter (purple, left) might seem to determine cosmic structure formation on its own, the feedback from normal matter (red, at right) can severely impact galactic scales.
+While the web of dark matter (purple, left) might seem to determine cosmic structure formation on its own, the feedback from normal matter (red, at right) can severely impact the formation of structure on galactic and smaller scales.
 Both dark matter and normal matter, in the right ratios, are required to explain the Universe as we observe it.
-Neutrinos are ubiquitous, but standard, light neutrinos cannot account for most (or even a significant fraction) of the dark matter.
+Structure formation is hierarchical within the Universe, with small star clusters forming first, early protogalaxies and galaxies forming next, followed by galaxy groups and clusters, and lastly by the large-scale cosmic web.

-(Credit: Illustris Collaboraiton/Illustris Simulation)
+Credit: Illustris Collaboraiton/Illustris Simulation

 5.)
 Dark matter is simply “normal matter” that’s invisible.

-(Credit: NASA, ESA, D. Harvey (École Polytechnique Fédérale de Lausanne, Switzerland; University of Edinburgh, UK), R. Massey (Durham University, UK), T. Kitching (University College London, UK), and A. Taylor and E. Tittley (University of Edinburgh, UK))
+Credit: NASA, ESA, D. Harvey (École Polytechnique Fédérale de Lausanne, Switzerland; University of Edinburgh, UK), R. Massey (Durham University, UK), T. Kitching (University College London, UK), and A. Taylor and E. Tittley (University of Edinburgh, UK)

 Gravitational properties of colliding galaxy clusters,

-(Credit: Chris Blake and Sam Moorfield)
+Credit: Chris Blake and Sam Moorfield

 oscillatory features in the Cosmic Microwave Background,

-(Credit: Zosia Rostomian, LBNL)
+Credit: Zosia Rostomian, LBNL

 large-scale galaxy clustering,